Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes: Introduction

+This discussion leads to the next natural question: what if we considered a large set of cutoffs and did not restrict the sample across cutoffs?
+Heuristically, one can interpret our $DMTE$ results as doing precisely that: avoiding choosing arbitrary cutoffs and considering recidivism within $y$ periods for a continuum of $y\in \mathbb{R}_+$.
+Our $QMTE$ results ``transform'' our $DMTE$ results so the underlying treatment effects are expressed in the same units as the time-to-recidivism outcome, leading to additional insights.
+Here, though, it is worth stressing that we explicitly tackle the censoring problem when considering the continuum of cutoffs by adapting the \citeauthor{Frandsen2015}'s (\citeyear{Frandsen2015}) reweighing approach to our context.
+Erroneously ignoring the censoring problem can indeed lead to misleading conclusions.

-We show how our causal inference tools can be used in practice by evaluating the effect of fines and community service sentences as a form of punishment on time-to-recidivism in the State of São Paulo, Brazil, between 2010 and 2019.\footnote{São Paulo is the largest state in Brazil, with a population above 44 million people according to the Brazilian Census in 2022.
+We show the appeal of our causal inference tools by evaluating the effect of fines and community service sentences (possibly combined with a ``conviction marker'') as a form of punishment on time-to-recidivism in the State of São Paulo, Brazil, between 2010 and 2019.\footnote{São Paulo is the largest state in Brazil, with a population above 44 million people according to the Brazilian Census in 2022.
 Moreover, analyzing the impact of judicial policies on criminal behavior in this state is relevant due to its relatively high criminality.
-For example, according to São Paulo Public Safety Secretary, there were 6.48 murders, 878.83 thefts, and 490.23 robberies per 100,000 inhabitants in 2020.
-Importantly, theft is one of the most common crimes in our sample.} Our treated group (punished group) is the defendants who were fined or sentenced to community services, and our untreated group (unpunished group) contains defendants who were acquitted or whose cases were dismissed.
-To measure recidivism, we check whether the defendant's name appears in any criminal case within the sample period after the final sentence's date.
+For example, according to São Paulo Public Safety Secretary, there were 12.56 murders, 1261.95 thefts, and 498.82 robberies per 100,000 inhabitants in 2023.
+Importantly, theft is one of the most common crimes in our sample.} Our treated group (punished group) contains the defendants who were fined or sentenced to community services due to either a conviction or a non-prosecution agreement, and our untreated group (unpunished group) contains defendants who were acquitted or whose cases were dismissed.\footnote{Our sample only contains cases whose punishment must be a fine or community service sentence.
+In 1998, a new law established that criminal charges whose maximum prison sentence is less than four years in the 1940 Criminal Law Code must be punished with a fine or a community service sentence from that point onwards.
+As we are particularly interested in the effect of fines and community service sentences, we focus on these specific criminal cases and define them as misdemeanor offenses.} To measure recidivism, we check whether the defendant's name appears in any criminal case within the sample period after the final sentence's date.
 More precisely, our outcome variable is the time between the final sentence and a subsequent criminal case.
 Since the sampling period is finite, the outcome variable is right-censored.